mirabarukaso/llm_webui_from_scratch/README.md

 py -m pip install --upgrade pip py -m pip install -r .\Scripts\requirements.txt
 ```
-9. Compile llama-cpp-python with CUDA Support, for pre-build go to 10#
+9. Compile llama-cpp-python with CUDA Support from pip source, for pre-build go to 10#
 ```
 (Current latest llama.cpp has some issues with llama-cpp-python, wait until they fix it or we have to use pip version)